Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 # Pattern 2: Unbounded Knapsack

 > Given the weights and profits of `N` items, we are asked to put these items in a knapsack with a capacity `C`.
 The goal is to get the `maximum profit` out of the knapsack items.
-The only difference between the [0/1 Knapsack](#01-knapsack-medium) problem and this problem is that we are allowed to use an unlimited quantity of an item.
+The only difference between the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b>  problem and this problem is that we are allowed to use an unlimited quantity of an item.

 Let’s take Merry’s example, who wants to carry some fruits in the knapsack to get `maximum profit`.
 Here are the weights and profits of the fruits: